 Take care during your discussions to make sure you are not breaching the terms of the contract, admitting liability, and/or waiving your rights.
 It is advisable to have those discussions on a without prejudice basis i.e. “off the record”.

-Also consider whether the effects of COVID-19 gives rise to regulatory obligations.
-For example, charities will need to consider filing a Serious Incident Report with the Charity Commission if COVID-19 has, or risks, a significant adverse effect on your staff, beneficiaries or service users, work, finances or reputation.
+Also consider whether the effect of Covid-19 gives rise to regulatory obligations.
+For example, charities will need to consider filing a Serious Incident Report with the Charity Commission if Covid-19 and/or the associated restrictions have, or risk having, a significant adverse effect on your staff, beneficiaries or service users, work, finances or reputation.

 This information is necessarily of a general nature and doesn’t constitute legal advice.
 This is not a substitute for formal legal advice, given in the context of full information under an engagement with Bates Wells.

 All content on this page is correct as of May 18, 2021.